tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 ## Tree Diagram

-{{fig-te-dev-tree}} shows the tree diagram of the device TE YANG model defined in modules 'ietf-te-device'.
+{{fig-te-dev-tree}} shows the tree diagram of the device TE YANG data model defined in the 'ietf-te-device' module.

 ~~~~~~~~~~~
 {::include ../../te/ietf-te-dev.tree}